Ecoblockchain/multri/README.md

 ## Usage

-I'll push it to npm at some point; for now just clone the repo. multri uses MongoDB, so set the `MONGODB_URI` environment variable, then run
+I'll publish it to npm at some point; for now just clone the repo. multri uses MongoDB, so set the `MONGODB_URI` environment variable, then run

 ```